 Biographies of Panel members

 Gary is Head of the Liquidity and Capital Markets team at BP p.l.c.
 He has worked for BP within the Treasury team for the past 22 years.
 On joining BP, he initially worked in the Risk Management team managing BP’s foreign exchange exposures before moving to the Capital Markets team, which is responsible for all aspects of its equity and debt activities as well short-term cash forecasting.

 Prior to joining BP, he worked within the banking sector concentrating on the new issue and derivatives markets where he had several trading and risk management roles.

-Mandy has been CFO of Ascential plc, a specialist global information company, since 2013 and was a key member of the team that lead the company’s IPO in 2016.
+Mandy has been CFO of Ascential plc, a specialist global information, data and analytics company, since 2013 and was a key member of the team that led the company’s IPO in 2016.
 Before joining Ascential, Mandy was CFO at Torex, and helped manage the successful turnaround and sale of that business.
 Prior to that, she was CFO at Detica Group plc, a technology consultancy; Director of Corporate Development at Telewest; and Group Financial Controller at Dalgety.
 She began her career at Price Waterhouse, where she qualified as a Chartered Accountant.
-She also sits as a non-executive director of SDL plc where she chairs the audit committee.
+She also sat as a non-executive director of SDL plc where she chaired the audit committee.

 Darko holds a doctorate in economics from the University of London and is a member of the Royal Economic Society.